rajat-sunda/GDT-tool/README.md

 You tell it what parts you have, what toleranced features (holes, slots, etc.) live on each part, which part is your reference datum, and how loose the joints are.
-It then works out the **effective tolerance** of every feature at the assembly level, not just what the drawing says, but what you can actually expect once everything is bolted, welded, or riveted together.
+It then works out the **effective tolerance** of every feature at the assembly level — not just what the drawing says, but what you can actually expect once everything is bolted, welded, or riveted together.

 It also supports building up in stages: calculate a first subassembly, then